020 88309782

 Why?
 Water coming from the top gets sucked from the boards and they expand in the middle.
 It is called buckling in cases when due to severe water damage several boards might lift and twist.

 How to fix it?
-Removing the water or humidity source, leaving the boards to dry on their own but that has to happen gradually, sanding them and leaving them to dry, completely changing the damaged area, sand and refinish.
+Removing the water or humidity source, leaving the boards to dry on their own but that has to happen gradually, sanding them and leaving them to dry, completely changing the damaged area, sanding and refinishing.

 Be aware.
 Once you have resolved to change the floorboards you'd then have to sand the whole area, not just the new boards and then refinish it.
 This is done to avoid colour mismatching as your new flooring can't be able to be an exact match to the old one so the repair will be visible.